New Mobvoi Wear OS smartwatch is almost as rugged as Garmin Fenix 6 and has an IHB/AFib sensor

 Not many people would raise an eyebrow if Garmin, Suunto or Polar released a new rugged smartwatch, although I'm sure many people, including myself, would like to see the Garmin Instinct 2.0 announced soon.
 But I certainly didn't expect Mobvoi, of all the brands, to get on a 'rugged adventure smartwatch' train, albeit this is exactly what happened.

 Mobvoi actually announced two new smartwatches, the TicWatch Pro 3 Ultra GPS and TicWatch Pro 3 Ultra (with 4G LTE).
-The new Pro 3 Ultra smartwatches are an upgrade of the popular 2020 TicWatch Pro 3 GPS, offering a more rugged solution with "military-grade materials, faster speed, smoother performance, and enhanced connectivity", as Mobvoi puts it.
+The new Pro 3 Ultra smartwatches are an upgrade of the popular 2020 TicWatch Pro 3 GPS, offering a more rugged solution with "military-grade materials, faster speed and smoother performance", as Mobvoi puts it.

 Mobvoi TicWatch Pro 3 Ultra GPS and TicWatch Pro 3 Ultra (with 4G LTE): price and release date